AceZz/bedtime-writer/doc/development.md

     * `router.dart`: the routes of the application
     * `theme.dart`: the theme for the entire application

+### Backend architecture diagram

+You can find the backend architecture diagram at `doc/backend_architecture.drawio`.
+This file can be opened with the apps at <https://www.drawio.com/> (there is an online editor as well as desktop apps).
+This file should reflect the architecture changes, so please keep it updated.

 ## Frequent bugs

 ### Global tips